coder-farzam/Calculator_project/README.md

 # Calculator_project
-It is a basic project.
+It is a beginner-level project.
 This calculator perform basic mathematical operations like addition, subtraction, multiplication, and division.